 - Reduce the oven temperature to 325ºF.
 Set a kettle of water to boil.

 - While the crust cools, add cream cheese to a large mixing bowl and beat with a handheld electric mixer until smooth for about 1 – 2 minutes.
-Add greek yogurt, pumpkin puree, eggs, egg yolk, vanilla extract, pumpkin spice, and arrowroot powder.
+Add greek yogurt, pumpkin puree, sugar, eggs, egg yolk, vanilla extract, pumpkin spice, and arrowroot powder.
 On the lowest setting, mix again until smooth for 30 – 60 seconds.
 Scape the sides of the bowl as needed.
 Do not overbeat, but it must be smooth.

 - Add the cheesecake pan inside a large roasting pan.
 Then pour the cheesecake filling onto the cooled crust and use a spatula to smooth out the top.